keyboard_arrow_up

 Stop Hinge

-A type of hinge intended to provide a limitation on the angle of the hinge leaves to a particular degree.
+A hinge designed to restrict the movement of the leaves to a specific angle.

 Stop Hinge, Inside